 The Association was formed in 1955 and aims to promote professionalism and cooperation among members of the Catholic press and with other religious media.
 ACPA aims to promote the development, coverage and relevance of the religious media in our societies.

-- Jamie O’Brien (The Record, Perth) — Treasurer
+Jamie O’Brien (Archdiocese of Perth & The Record Perth) — Treasurer

 Brief History of ACPA